India's mega Hindu festival begins under cloud of toxic air

 Critics say the plan lacks details on enforcement and funding.

-Associated Press videojournalist Rishabh R. Jain contributed to this report.
+Associated Press journalist Rishabh R. Jain contributed to this report.

 Follow Emily Schmall at twitter.com/emilyschmall